 Q: I had started an internship abroad and had to return to the Netherlands.
 I am however planning to go back to my host institution when it is possible again.
 What is the policy on this?

-A: We would like to stress that the aforementioned policy of the International Office is also applicable to students who recently returned to the Netherlands and who would like to return to their host institution abroad.
-If indeed you would like to return, we request that you register your stay abroad again in Osiris.
-Further instructions will be given by the International Office.
-We also advise you to dicuss your travel plans with the programme coordinator.
+A: We would like to stress that the 'going-abroad' policy of the International Office mentioned above is also applicable to students who recently returned to the Netherlands and who would like to return to their host institution abroad.
+If a student wants to return, we request him/her to register their stay abroad again in Osiris.
+Further instructions have been given by the International Office including signing the ‘Return form45.32 KB’ by themselves and the Research Project Coordinator with the new dates abroad.
+We also advise students to discuss their travel plans with the Programme Coordinator and Research Project Coordinator.

 Q: For extensions within the maximal duration, does I need approval from the Board of Examiners?